-The views of the child are sought where practical, considering age, maturity and capability of the child.
+The views of the child should be sought where practical, taking into account age, maturity and capability of the child.
 When the initial concern form is completed the views of both the child and the parents are sought.
 Targets and plans are discussed with the child and where appropriate they have input into target setting.